algorandlabs/smart-asa/README.md

 - `freeze_addr`: Address of the account used to freeze holdings or even globally freeze the Smart ASA;
 - `clawback_addr`: Address of the account that can clawback holdings of the Smart ASA.

 The Smart ASA App of the reference implementation has been designed to control one ASA at a time.
-For this reason, the `smart_asa_id` variable has been added to the global state.
+For this reason, the `smart_asa_id` variable has been added to the `GlobalState`.
 It is used to record the current underlying ASA controlled by the application.
 This value is also stored into the local state of opted-in users, enforcing cross-checks between local and global states and avoiding issues like unauthorized transfers (see Security Considerations for more details).

 This reference implementation also includes the Smart ASA global `frozen` variable.
 It can be updated only by the freeze address which can now globally freeze the asset through a single action, rather than freezing accounts one by one.